• Skip to primary navigation

 Ingredients for gluten free corn fritters with Bob's Red Mill All Purpose Flour

-About that Corn: You can use fresh, canned, or frozen corn.
-If using fresh corn, you’ll need 3-4 cobs.
-Boil the cobs in water for 5 minutes.
-Remove the cobs from the hot water and allow them to cool before using a sharp knife to remove the kernels.
-If using canned corn, rinse the corn well and pat it dry before combining it with the other ingredients.
-If using frozen corn, defrost and drain the corn, then pat it dry before adding the kernels to the batter.
+If using canned corn, rinse it well and pat it dry before combining it with the other ingredients.
+If using frozen corn, defrost and drain it, then pat the kernels dry before adding them to the batter.

-About that Flour: I highly recommend using Bob’s Red Mill All-Purpose Flour (in the red bag).
-This flour contains a blend of garbanzo bean flour, potato starch, whole grain white sorghum flour, tapioca flour and fava bean flour, and it adds a wonderful texture to the corn fritters.
 I’ve tested this recipe with other gluten-free flour blends, and it works, but I do want to put in an extra plug for Bob’s Red Mill All-Purpose Flour for this particular recipe.

 How to Make Corn Fritters